-In her book It Takes a Village, and Other Lessons Children Teach Us, Hillary Clinton stated that she chose the popular African proverb as a book title "because it offers a timeless reminder that children will only thrive if their families thrive and if the whole of society cares enough to provide for them-"(p.
+In her book It Takes a Village, and Other Lessons Children Teach Us, Hillary Clinton stated that she chose the popular African proverb as a book title "because it offers a timeless reminder that children will only thrive if their families thrive and if the whole of society cares enough to provide for them" (p.
 12).
 However, Dungan notes that "the consumer culture has radically distorted this concept."
 He believes that "In the United States, children fail to thrive financially because the whole of society apparently doesn't care enough to provide for them" (Dungan, 2003, p.
 90).

-Rodham Clinton agrees and writes that," in addition to other social ills, children are under siege "from greed, materialism and spiritual emptiness" (Clinton 1996, p.
+Rodham Clinton agrees and writes that" in addition to other social ills, children are under siege "from greed, materialism and spiritual emptiness" (Clinton 1996, p.
 11).

-She further continues to describes her beliefs by saying,
+She further describes her beliefs by saying,

 One of the conditions of the consumer culture is that it relies upon human insecurities to create situations that can be satisfied only by the purchase of a product or service.
-Spurred on by cultural messages that encourage us to feel dissatisfied with what we have and that equate success with consumption messages fueled by the advertisements that constantly bombard us-we face the far more likely danger of allowing greed to overshadow moderation, restraint, and the stability that comes from saving and investing for the future rather than satisfying short-term desires. (p.
-288).
+Spurred on by cultural messages that encourage us to feel dissatisfied with what we have and that equate success with consumption-messages fueled by the advertisements that constantly bombard us-we face the far more likely danger of allowing greed to overshadow moderation, restraint, and the stability that comes from saving and investing for the future rather than satisfying short-term desires. (p.
+288)

-In his scholarly publication titled Materialism and Its Alternatives, Tom Kasser, Associate Professor of Psychology at Knox College, finds that, and high status.
+In his scholarly publication titled Materialism and Its Alternatives, Tom Kasser, Associate Professor of Psychology at Knox College, finds that,

+One key feature of contemporary life is the fact that commercialization and consumerism are embedded in almost every aspect of culture.
+It is almost impossible to avoid messages suggesting that a meaningful, happy life results from the acquisition of wealth and the possessions which convey the right image and high status.
 Society is continually bombarded by commercial messages to this effect on television and in print advertisements.
 Our governmental leaders continually reinforce the importance of consumerism, as they place economic "progress" and increased consumption at the forefront of public discourse, refer to citizens more often than not as consumers, pass laws that maximize shareholder profits, and even, after the attacks on September 11, suggest that Americans could best help their nation by "going shopping."
-(Kasser 2006)
+(2006)